JuliaFolds/data-parallelism/src/howto/faq.md

 Some libraries such as Transducers.jl, FLoops.jl, ThreadsX.jl, and
 Parallelism.jl support `basesize` option (see, e.g.,
 [`Transducers.foldxt`](https://juliafolds.github.io/Transducers.jl/dev/reference/manual/#Transducers.foldxt)).
-It is used for the size of the chunk of input collection processed by one task.
+It is used for specifying the size of the chunk of input collection processed by one task.
 Thus, to simulate running code with `N` threads, you can pass

 ```julia
 basesize = length(input_collection) ÷ N